ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-info.md

 My first test was just placing a `console.log` in a script tag in the SVG.
 To my surprise, it showed up!

 However, it logged _before_ the `console.info`.
-After a while of being confused, I realized that the log was from the HTML and not from the script inside the `console.info` SVG.
+After a while of being confused, I realized that the log was from the HTML version of the SVG and not from the script inside the `console.info` SVG.
+If it worked, it would have showed _two_ console logs, one before the `console.info` and the other one after it.

 To make sure that future tests were done properly, I made sure to clear the console properly before running the `console.info`.